chris10davies/MSDS696-Data-Science-Practicum/README.md

 | sum_click | Number of interactions by student with material in that day. |

 ## JOINS
 The first challenge was to bring all of this data together into a cohesive dataset that could be used for machine learning.
 I knew I had 173,912 assessments with scores to train my models.
-It quickly became apparent their were multiple assessments assessments for each student.
+It quickly became apparent their were multiple assessments for each student.
 After my joins, a student could have multiple assessment rows with many common features and a different target score.
 This could make training a model problematic.

 ![alt text](images/join_1.png "join")